ansient0/lwotc/README.md

 ### Grenade Scatter

 * Grenades are overall more powerful, but also more unreliable, and can now scatter just like rockets.
-* Damage falloff is also quite a bit harsher
+* Damage falloff is also quite a bit harsher, and grenades and normal rockets do not shred.

 ### Cover
 * Cover Defense is further increased to 40/55 from 30/45 - significantly raising the value of cover
 * Base Flanking crit bonus increased to 50% from 40%

 ### Ammo management
-* Reloads are now turn ending
+* Reload is now turn ending
 * Pistols and autopistols no longer carry any mobility penalty
 * Sawed-off can now be equipped in a pistol slot

 ### Attachments
-* Attachments now only have 1 tier, and are infinite items available as soon as you get modular weapons
+* Attachments now only have 1 tier, and supply is infinite as soon as you research Modular Weapons (do so early)
 * All weapons now start with only 1 attachment slot, and can gain 2 more slots by researching proving ground projects

 Attachments have been rebalanced to:
-* SCOPE - Gain 5 aim
+* Scope - Gain 5 aim
 * Laser sight - Gain 10 crit

 * Hair trigger - After a miss, gain +25 aim
 * Stock - Missed attacks have a 35% chance to become a graze.
 Your attacks ignore up to 15 dodge

 * Expended magazine - Gain +1 weapon capacity
-* Auto-loader - Grants quick reload - Reload up to 2 ammo, non-turn ending
+* Auto-loader - Grants quick reload - Reloads up to 2 ammo, non-turn ending

 ### Overwatch and suppression
 Overwatch has been overhauled: